emincaliskan3/SignalR-RestaurantManagement/README.md

 - **Live Notifications:** Receive real-time updates on orders and reservations
 - **Discount Management:** Apply and manage discounts on products
 - **Real-Time Statistics:** Monitor live statistics for orders, tables, and revenue
+- **QR Code Generation:** Generate QR codes for tables and orders through the admin panel

 ## ✨ Highlights